400 square feet for the first line item.

 Note that since cypress has tannin content, on an exterior application there is always a chance the tannins can bleed out from weather exposure.
 This can stain a light-colored underpinning below the wood siding, but after a year or so the stains will wash off (see pics below).

 Please keep in mind that yakisugi “shou sugi ban” is a unique and organic wood product, with different characteristics and specifications from standard millwork.
-Form follows function with our product.
+Form follows function with our product, and we have to follow rigid millwork and drying protocols for the planks to stay straight through the high temperature treatment process.
 You can learn more about what it is and how it’s made here.
 While our grading and millwork produces the most consistent yakisugi (shou sugi ban) product available in the world, it is still somewhat foreign, sooty, and will weather over time.
+Additionally, since we are often applying a dark oil to a light wood surface or a light oil to a dark wood surface, there can be a lot of variation in color tone board to board and sample to order.
 Make sure you are completely comfortable with the product before specifying it for your project.
-In the end what really matters is that you select beautiful, sustainably harvested, and natural wood siding–not chemically treated wood or cement board–for your project.
+In the end what really matters is that you select beautiful, sustainably harvested, and natural wood siding–and not chemically treated wood or cement board.